google/pcbdl/README.md

 # PCB Design Language
 A programming way to design schematics.

-# Developing

-This command will install the current folder globally and it can easily be imported.

-	$ sudo pip3 install -e .

 ## Interactive terminal

 A good way to try various features without having to write a file separately.